kungfu-k3nny/pelosi-trades-notifier/README.md

   - Transaction description
   - Transaction date
   - Notification date
-- Sends detailed email notifications with the disclosure information and PDF attachment
+- Sends detailed email notifications to multiple recipients with the disclosure information and PDF attachment
 - Tracks previously processed disclosures to avoid duplicate notifications
+- Two-tier detection system for faster identification of new disclosures:
+  - Quick count-based detection identifies changes in total number of entries
+  - Detailed ID-based verification identifies the specific new disclosures
+- Always searches for the current filing year automatically (no hardcoded year values)
 - Thread-safe execution to prevent resource conflicts
+- Infrastructure as Code using Terraform for easy deployment to Google Cloud
+- Cost-optimized with budget controls and scaling limits

 ## PDF Parsing Methodology